 In January 2009, the Canadian Subsidiary was awarded a grant from ACOA to provide a contribution towards the funding of a research and development project.
 The total amount claimed under the award over the five-year claim period was C\$2,871,919 (\$2,135,846).
 No further funds are available under this grant.
 Amounts claimed by the Canadian Subsidiary must be repaid in the form of a 10% royalty on any products that are commercialized out of this research project, until the loan is fully repaid.
 The first scheduled repayment was June 30, 2015, and subsequent repayments are due annually until the full balance of the contributed funds is paid.
-The Company did not generate any revenue from the sale of products related to this research during 2015 or 2016 and therefore did not make a royalty payment during 2016 and does not expect to make a royalty payment during 2017.
+The Company did not generate any revenue from the sale of products related to this research during 2015 or 2016 and therefore did not make a royalty payment during 2017.